 Your pay wage will be influenced by a number of factors, some of which may include: organization, sector, public or private, your level of experience.

 We encourage you to begin looking for your placement as early as possible.
-Many organizations begin to promote their summer co-op positions in late-November and throughout the winter months – though the majority of our students have normally found their own placements in March through May.
-Not having a placement by start of April is relatively ‘normal’.
+Many organizations begin to promote their summer Co-op positions in late-November and throughout the winter months – though the majority of our students have normally found their placements in March through May.
+Not having a placement by start of April is relatively normal.

 Yes!
 Although the iSchool does source job postings and has developed long-standing relationships with valued organizations, we understand you may find a unique opportunity through other means.
 Last year, approximately 1/3rd of the class sourced a placement most suitable for their specific career goal/s found through personal contacts, past employers, individual networking, etc.

 All placements need to be approved.
-Once you identify a co-op placement opportunity, then contact the Careers Officer.
+Once you identify a Co-op placement opportunity, contact the Careers Office in advance of submitting your application to ensure it is a viable placement.
 The opportunity will be reviewed to ensure that the position will fulfill all learning objectives.
 Some factors to be considered include: type of job and duties/responsibilities, hours worked, supervision provided, and pay.

 Like any course offering, there are required deliverables for you while on your placement.
-The full details of these requirements will be outlined during the INF3900 workplace preparation course.
-Deliverables may include:
+The full details of these requirements will be outlined in the course syllabus once you start your work term in May.